Hospital of the Holy Ghost, Aalborg: Order of the Holy Ghost

 On 20 August 1451 it formally became a part of the Order of the Holy Ghost, a hospitaller order which had originated in Montpellier, France, with the aim of caring for the sick, the old and orphans.
 The Aalborg hospital specialised in the care of lepers.
 It was a double house, with provision for both male and female religious.
 It gained high status within the order, the prior in Aalborg being the grand master's deputy in Scandinavia.

-The monastic complex when completed in 1500 consisted of four ranges round a quadrangular garden with the magnificent church on the south side, and separate wings for the male and female religious.
+The monastic complex, when completed in 1500, consisted of four ranges round a quadrangular garden with the magnificent church on the south side, and separate wings for the male and female religious.
 It was constructed in late Brick Gothic style.

 The work of the hospital was paid for with income-producing farms, mills and fishing rights scattered throughout northern Jutland.
-It even owned its own brick works.
+It even owned its own brickworks.
 The hospital was also authorized to send out "gatherers" who solicited donations of food, cloth, money or goods for the benefit of the sick poor.